De'Andre Hunter NBA Playoffs Player Props: Hawks vs. Celtics

 De'Andre Hunter Insights vs. the Celtics

-- Hunter is responsible for taking 10.9% of his team's field goal attempts this season with 12.3 per game.

-- Hunter is averaging 4.3 three-point field goal attempts per game this season, which is 11.4% of his team's shots from beyond the arc.
+- He's attempted 4.3 threes per game, or 11.4% of his team's shots from beyond the arc this season.

-- Hunter's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Hawks rank 10th in possessions per game with 102.9.

-- On defense, the Celtics have allowed 111.4 points per game, which is fourth-best in the league.
+- Defensively, the Celtics are ranked fourth in the NBA, allowing 111.4 points per game.

-- The Celtics are the 18th-ranked squad in the league, giving up 44 rebounds per contest.
+- On the glass, the Celtics have given up 44 rebounds per game, which puts them 18th in the NBA.

-- Looking at assists, the Celtics are ranked second in the league, giving up 23.1 per game.
+- Allowing 23.1 assists per contest, the Celtics are the second-ranked squad in the NBA.

-- Looking at 3-pointers, the Celtics have allowed 11.6 makes per contest, fifth in the league.
+- Looking at 3-pointers, the Celtics have allowed 11.6 makes per game, fifth in the NBA.

 De'Andre Hunter vs. the Celtics